mratsim/Arraymancer/README.md

 Because apparently to be successful you need a vision, I would like Arraymancer to be:
 - The go-to tool for Deep Learning video processing.
 I.e. `vid = load_video("./cats/youtube_cat_video.mkv")`
 - Target javascript, WebAssembly, Apple Metal, ARM devices, AMD Rocm, OpenCL, you name it.
+- The base of a Starcraft II AI bot.
 - Target cryptominers FPGAs because they drove the price of GPUs for honest deep-learners too high.
-- The base of a Starcraft II AI bot.

-## Installation:
+## Installation

 Nim is available in some Linux repositories and on Homebrew for macOS.